-For anyone who has ever thrown a bunch of ingredients into a slow cooker, fantasized all day about the incredible dish inside and then opened the lid a few hours later only to find mush, it's time to call in a pro.
+For anyone who has ever thrown a bunch of ingredients into a slow cooker, fantasized all day about the incredible dish inside and then opened the lid a few hours later only to find sloppy mush, don't despair.

-This is the most commonly overlooked step, according to Frankel.
+This is the most commonly overlooked step, according to Frankel, who said home cooks should always start preheating their devices while assembling other ingredients.

-Many people who regularly use a slow cooker know that meat should always be browned before it is added to the device.
-But starting with cold meat is a slow cooker no-no.
+Many people who regularly use a slow cooker know that meat should usually be browned before it is added to the device.
+Like most other cooking methods, starting with cold meat is a slow cooker no-no.

 "Room temperature meat is more relaxed and flexible, and the natural juices are evenly distributed," Frankel said.
 "Getting that caramelization is the key to the deep flavor."